 Insect-Blocking Package Technology

-Stored-product insects, like the Indian Meal Moth, grain beetle or flour bugs can work their way into any package, including foils and plastic films, given enough time and opportunity throughout the supply-chain distribution process.
+Stored-product insects, like the Indian Meal Moth, grain beetle or flour beetle can work their way into any package, including foils and plastic films, given enough time and opportunity throughout the supply-chain distribution process.
 Insect-infested products lead to consumer complaints, inventory returns, retail charge-backs, and lost sales opportunities for consumer goods companies.
 Our company was founded with the purpose of developing unique technologies that solve an ancient problem of insect infestation in our food supply chain.

 MIT Report: ProvisionGARD chosen by USAID for food packaging shipments